1203-Johnson-Ellis/Mafia-Dating-Sim/README.md

 "Character ID" "dialogue"
 ```

 Where the `Character ID` is optional and can be either one of our pre-existing ones or a string of your choosing, and the `dialogue` is whatever you will have the character say.
 All existing character IDs can be found at the bottom of `definitions.rpy`.

 An example snippet of dialogue follows:

 ```
-"You go around to the holding cells of each of the suspects, release them, and begin to lead them out of the comando stazione."
+"You begin to lead the suspects out of the comando stazione."
 "Carabiniere" "Where do you think you're taking these prisoners?" a "To the bar.
 For a night of chill relaxation.
 Criminals needs that too, you know?"
 ```